 Finished in 1908, and still in use a century later.

 Bial and Bial mention a 1963 addition, but from a recent visit, there seems to have been at least one more since then.
 Fortunately, the front portion is still intact.
 In real life, the brick is an attractive deep brown shade seldom seen in Chicago area buildings.

-However, the card on the lower right has a postmark of 1908.
+However, this card has a postmark of 1908.
 There is a pile of stones to the left of the building.
-On the other cards, it looks as if there is a building close the the left of the library.
+On the other cards, it looks as if there is a building close to the left of the library.
 Because of that, I think that the third card is the oldest.